French Roulette – The Players Guide

 Key Differences between French and American Roulette

-If you're a fan of playing roulette, you might have heard about two interesting rules called "La Partage" and "En Prison."
-These rules are often seen in European Roulette, and they can have a significant impact on your odds of winning and potential payouts.
+If you’re a fan of playing roulette, you might have heard about two interesting rules called “La Partage” and “En Prison.”
+These rules are often seen in French Roulette, and they can have a significant impact on your odds of winning and potential payouts.
+In American and European Roulette, if the ball lands on 0 you will lose any even-money bets (red/black, Odd/Even, & Low/High bets).
+In French Roulette, your bet is held over for the next roll or half of your bet is returned.
+This is the main difference between American & European Roulette and French Roulette.

 The La Partage Rule